Tree of Life

 The Grace of God and Addiction Recovery

 An African edition of the Christian origins of the 12-Steps, the core of the Anonymous group movement for addiction recovery.
-Russian and Romanian language editions of the original American version, Tree of Renewed Life, Spiritual Renewal of the Church Through the Twelve-Step Program, published by Crossroads in 1992 and now out of print.
+This newest edition follows an original American, Russian and Romanian language editions.

 “Dr.Terry Webb’s Tree of Life is a MUST read for pastors and priests…She gives the history of the Christian influence on the founders of AA and Al-Anon.
 She provides a good summary of the important biblical dimensions of these programs.”